Zireael07/awesome-tabletop-rpgs/readme.md

 - [FATE](https://www.faterpg.com/) - a rules-lite system that has spawned a ton of hacks.
 Has an SRD (OGL or CC)
 - [FivexFive](https://www.drivethrurpg.com/browse/pub/5581/Dreams-and-Dragons) - a system where you roll two d5 and multiply the results
 - [Forge Engine Universal Roleplaying System](https://www.drivethrurpg.com/product/235070/Forge-Engine--Universal-RolePlaying-System) - an awesome universal system that uses various dice (CC)
+- [Freeform Universal](https://www.perilplanet.com/freeform-universal/) - the third big freeform system that has also spawned some derivatives. link to beta for v2 down the page, too (CC)
 - [FreeRPG](https://freerpgs.org/system/) - an interesting system that has four variants for the core mechanic
 - [FUDGE](http://www.fudgerpg.com/fudge/fudge.pdf) - the other rules-lite system that has a ton of hacks (their own license, but it's pretty much "credit the original author")
 - [Fuzion](http://www.talsorian.com/software/fuzion.pdf)